How to get started as an online personal trainer. One of the most common questions I get asked and see in online forums.

 The last step in this quick start guide to getting started as an online personal trainer is to start marketing your digital fitness business.

-This is a HUGE topic and one that has a guide of it’s own (seriously, I wrote a whole lesson on it for the Online Trainer Course) so we’re only going to talk about how to get started.
+This is a HUGE topic and one that has a guide of it’s own (seriously, I wrote a whole lesson on it for the Online Trainer Course over at the Institute of Personal Trainers) so we’re only going to talk about how to get started.

-Content is the digital marketers best friend.
+Content is the digital marketers/online trainers best friend.
 Content is how you connect with people you don’t know, provide them with value and turn them from website visitors in to leads.

 Content can come in many forms including blogs, videos, podcasts and Facebook Groups.